Michigan Law OUTlaws

 3.3.3.1 – Advocate for queer students before the Administration.

-3.3.4 – Collaborate in partnership with members of the Executive Board or appointed committee members in the planning and logistics of large scale events including, but not limited to, our annual Kevin E. Kennedy Memorial Gala or Out in Big Law.
+3.3.4 – Collaborate in partnership with members of the Executive Board or appointed committee members in the planning and logistics of large scale events including, but not limited to, an annual formal social event or Out in Big Law.

-3.3.5 – Moderate the Outlaws listserv and adding and deleting members as needed.
+3.3.5 – Oversee the OUTlaws listserv and adding and deleting members as needed.

 3.3.6 – Help ensure public interest students’ needs and concerns are being addressed.